Clara-Hallgren/Clara-Hallgren.github.io/_posts/2022-11-01-SQL-InjectionBasic.markdown

 ---

 SQL-injection, or SQLi, might be one of the most well-known vulnerabilities out there.
-The sneaky thing about these are that SQLi vulnerabilities can just as well be caused by coders that frankly don't know what they are doing, meaning there will never come a patch for your own coding errors.
-In this article, I will go through the basics of SQLi and demonstrate the vulnerability by walkthroughs of the related labs from Portswigger.
+The sneaky thing about these are that SQLi vulnerabilities can just as well be caused by coders that frankly don't know what they are doing.
+In this article, I will go through the basics of SQLi and demonstrate the vulnerability by walk-throughs of the related labs from Portswigger.

 ## SQL Injection
 SQL injection is a web security vulnerability where an attacker finds a way to modify or interfere with database queries.
 This can allow an attacker to read data from a database, and sometimes even modify or delete its content.
-To truly understand and master exploiting SQLi you need to have a basic to intermediate understanding of how a database is build, managed and queried.
+To truly understand and master exploiting SQLi you need to have a basic to intermediate understanding of how a database is built, managed and queried.
 And if you don't, this will probably be a quite boring article for you.

 ### LAB 1: SQL injection vulnerability in WHERE clause allowing retrieval of hidden data
 We know from the description that this lab contains a SQL injection vulnerability